Kunlong1994/lab3/Lab3-Laser-Cutting-and-3d-Printing.md

     16. Print the job.
     17. Press go on the laser cutter.

-# LAB SUBMISSION (Due befor the lecture on Tue: 2/27/2018):
+# LAB SUBMISSION (Due before the lecture on Tue: 2/27/2018):
-Post your files to GitHub; make sure to include at least one photo of your final object.
+Post your files to GitHub.
+Make sure to include at least one photo of your final object.
 Consider using the light box in the MakerLab to take high-quality product pictures.
 [[images/lightBox.jpg|alt=Image of a light box used to make evenly lit pictures of products and designs.]]
-Post a link to your GitHub submission on your Slack channel, cross post to the #lab3 channel, and tag the TAs with questions/requests for feedback.
+Post a link to your GitHub submission on your Slack channel with your photo, cross post to the #lab3 channel, and tag the TAs with questions/requests for feedback.

 ---
 General resources: